UCIDataScienceInitiative/IDA-with-R/README.md

 Please download and install R and RStudio before coming to class (see the [Pre-Workshop Instructions](#Instructions) for more details).

+# Syllabus
+* **Fundamentals of R & RStudio**: the basics--including objects, subsetting, indexing, data I/O, and control structures.
+* **Exploratory Data Analysis**: all the necessary tools to investigate your data before performing any formal modeling--from summary statistics to visualization including plotting histgrams, boxplots, and scatterplots
+* **Linear Regression**: everything you need to know to begin fitting linear models--from simple t-tests to estimation of regression coefficients, variable selection, model diagnostics, and predection
+* **Logistic Regression**: the basics of generalized linear models (GLMs) with an emphais on binary response data--we extend the theory and modeling strategies of linear regression

 # Schedule
 | 	   Time	    |           				|							|
 | ------------- | :-----------------------:	| :-----------------------: |